 The Arizona Department of Transportation recently awarded four construction firms for work on various projects throughout the state.
 One of them was Fann Contracting for its work on 10 miles of Interstate 40 west of Williams, Ariz., near Devil Dog Road.

-Another recipient of the Arizona Transportation Partnering Excellence Awards include Ames Construction for work on the 19 Ajo Way traffic interchange.
+Another recipient of the Arizona Transportation Partnering Excellence Awards include Ames Construction for work on the Interstate-19 and Ajo Way traffic interchange.
 Nesbitt Contracting Co.
 Inc. was awarded in the projects between $5 million and $25 million for its work on state Route 88 improvements between Apache Junction and Tortilla Flat.
 Fann Contracting was also awarded in the projects under $5 million category for its work on the Interstate 40 Twin Arrows traffic interchange.

 ASU health facility to open in 2020